 Regionalisation

 The regional APEL server software has been released.
-It is currently in testing by the South African NGI (NGI-ZA).
+It is currently in testing by the South African (NGI-ZA) and Greek (NGI-GRNET) NGIs.

 Accounting Portal

 The EGI accounting infrastructure is a complex system that involves various sensors in different regions, all publishing data to a central repository [R 13].
 The data is processed, summarized and displayed in the Accounting Portal, which acts as a common interface to the different accounting record providers and presents a homogeneous view of the data gathered and a user-friendly access to understanding resource utilisation.